 Technically, it is also possible to sign up through the app on a smart TV by navigating to and clicking on the dollar icon in the top row.
 This opens a section of the app where subscribers can view any and all of the currently available add-ons, including 4K Plus.

-It is also possible to see what’s on live in 4K through the live TV guide.
+It is also possible to see what’s currently available to watch live in 4K through the live guide.
 Essentially, any channel or program that’s available will be accompanied by a blue “4K” badge making it easy enough to identify what is and isn’t available to watch at a specific time.

 For reference, 4K is available on all supported devices that are able to display video at the higher resolution.
 In other words, subscribers can watch in 4K when away from home on their smartphone or tablet, or on their smart TV or streaming player when at home.